daniel-bogdoll/agent_based_av/README.md

 - Execute the "Network_Manipulation.py" file to create the three SAV-only network files used for all SAV scenarios
 - You have now succesfully created all required network files!

-- Clone the "Input" Folder of this Git Repository and replace the "Input" Folder in your matsim-berlin directory located at ./matsim-berlin/scenarios/berlin-v5.5-10pct/
+- Clone the "Input" directory of this Git Repository and replace the "Input" directory in your matsim-berlin directory located at ./matsim-berlin/scenarios/berlin-v5.5-10pct/

 Finalize Non SAV scenarios
-- Move to folder ./input
+- Move to directory ./input
-- Copy&Paste the two plans files "berlin-v5.5-10pct_SC2.plans.xml.gz" and "berlin-v5.5-10pct_SC3.plans.xml.gz" into the /input folder to run the non-SAV scenarios
+- Copy&Paste the two plans files "berlin-v5.5-10pct_SC2.plans.xml.gz" and "berlin-v5.5-10pct_SC3.plans.xml.gz" into the /input directory to run the non-SAV scenarios

 Finalize SAV scenarios
-- Move to folder ./input/drt
+- Move to directory ./input/drt
 - Update the directory in Line 171 of each config file by adding your filepath of the matsim-berlin clone (/ADJUSTACCORDINGTOYOURDIRECTORY/matsim-berlin/scenarios/berlin-v5.5-10pct/input/drt/SCX.X/berlin.shp)
 - Note: It has to be the entire directory path of where your cloned matsim-berlin directory is located to avoid errors
-- Move to each scenario folder (e.g. SC1.1)
+- Move to each scenario directory (e.g. SC1.1)
-- As noted in each readme file per scenario folder (e.g. SC1.1), copy&paste the according network and plans files into these folders
+- As noted in each readme file per scenario directory (e.g. SC1.1), copy&paste the according network and plans files into these directorys
-- E.g., copy&paste "berlin-v5.5-network_SCX.1.xml.gz" and "berlin-v5.5-10pct_SC1_SCX.1.plans.xml" from the Input_Processed and Input_Processed/10pct folder to the input/drt/SC1.1 folder
+- E.g., copy&paste "berlin-v5.5-network_SCX.1.xml.gz" and "berlin-v5.5-10pct_SC1_SCX.1.plans.xml" from the Input_Processed and Input_Processed/10pct directory to the input/drt/SC1.1 directory

 Run Non SAV scenarios
 - Clone the RunBerlinScenario.java file of this Git Repository
-- Move to your local folder ./matsim-berlin/src/main/java/org/matsim/run and replace the RunBerlinScenario.java file
+- Move to your local directory ./matsim-berlin/src/main/java/org/matsim/run and replace the RunBerlinScenario.java file
 - You can now run the Non SAV scenarios by running this java file through Eclipse after commenting out the specific scenario to run in lines 78-80

 Run SAV scenarios
 - Clone the RunDrtOpenBerlinScenario.java file of this Git Repository
-- Move to your local folder ./matsim-berlin/src/main/java/org/matsim/run/drt and replace the RunDrtOpenBerlinScenario.java file
+- Move to your local directory ./matsim-berlin/src/main/java/org/matsim/run/drt and replace the RunDrtOpenBerlinScenario.java file
 - You can now run the SAV scenarios by running this java file through Eclipse after commenting out the specific scenario to run in lines 78-110

 **Results**
-- Processed Scenario results are documented in the folder Results
+- Processed scenario results are documented in the directory results
+- Python files used for additional postprocessing (e.g., to reproduce heat maps) can be found in the Data_Postprocessing directory

 **Reference**
 - The MATSim Open Berlin Scenario as well as all mentioned .java files and unprocessed input files that we used for our analyses are based on the paper: https://www.sciencedirect.com/science/article/pii/S1877050919305848?via%3Dihub